rubocop/rails-style-guide/README.md

 <sup>[[link](#vendor-assets)]</sup>

 * <a name="gem-assets"></a>
-  When possible, use gemified versions of assets (e.g.
+  When possible, use [rails-assets](https://rails-assets.org/) which automatically converts the packaged components into gems that are easily droppable into your asset pipeline and stay up to date.
+Or use gemified versions of assets (e.g.
   [jquery-rails](https://github.com/rails/jquery-rails),
   [jquery-ui-rails](https://github.com/joliss/jquery-ui-rails),
   [bootstrap-sass](https://github.com/thomas-mcdonald/bootstrap-sass),